12141999/file-image-uploading/README.md

 # file-image-uploading
-there we upload file or image
+there we upload file or image using multer module